DarkBenky/survey-psych/notes.md

 [DONE]  6.
 (Important) Make evaluation for Porucha Chovania and Porucha opozicneho vzdoru
           - [porucha.png]
 [Done]  7.
-(Important) Update excel to work with Porucha Chovania a Porucha opozicneho vzdoru
-        8. Make evaluation for ADHD with inattention and hyperactivity
+(Important) Update excel to work with Porucha Chovania a Porucha opozicneho vzdoru [Done]  8.
+Make evaluation for ADHD with inattention and hyperactivity
           - ask more questions about ADHD
+        9. Implement self evaluation test